Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 The sale of a faucet is prohibited by federal law in the U.S. if it …

-Download and read the three required certificates for Delta Faucets
+To see what a Certificate of Listing looks like, download and read the three required certificates for Delta Faucets.

 Basic Faucet Standards: ASME S112.18.1/CSA B125.1